 Sous Vide Bags

 You can use either resealable freezer bags, reusable sous vide bags or machine-sealed bags (e.g. Foodsaver).
 I just use freezer bags and they work well for me.
-Just make sure that you’re using freezer bags and not resealable storage bags that are thinner.
+Just make sure you’re using freezer bags and not resealable thinner storage bags.

 Sous Vide Turkey Temperature